wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 #### EVENT

-Event dispatched by *Broker* to *Subscribers* for subscription the event was matching.
+Event dispatched by *Broker* to *Subscribers* for subscriptions the event was matching.

 {align="left"}
         [EVENT, SUBSCRIBED.Subscription|id, PUBLISHED.Publication|id,